adityagarg023/Python/Exercise 1/README.md

-# Simple Calculator in Python
+# Exercise 1 -- Simple Calculator

 This README contains notes on a Python program that implements a basic calculator, as demonstrated in the `code.py` file.
 The calculator takes two numbers and an operator as input and performs the corresponding arithmetic operation.